sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 AirBnB is also a viable option, especially in the SF Bay Area.
 If you are stuck in situations where you are unable to move in for a couple of days, finding a place on AirBnB will get you a better value for less cost than a hotel.
-Just remember to use common sense and good judgement.
+Just remember to use common sense and good judgment.
 Always read the reviews.

 * [Airbnb Sublets](http://www.airbnb.com/sublets) -- vacation rentals
 * [Vacation Rentals by Owner](http://vrbo.com) -- vacation rentals